-The bulk of the available data is weak and limited to very small studies or anecdotal evidence, which isn’t enough to definitively state whether or not the SCD works (2).
+Most available data is weak and limited to very small studies or anecdotal evidence, which isn’t enough to state whether or not the SCD works definitively.

-Ultimately, more research is needed to determine whether the SCD is truly an effective treatment for IBD.
+Ultimately, more research is needed to determine whether SCD is truly an effective treatment for IBD.

-Because the Specific Carbohydrate Diet is designed to balance your digestive tract, its proponents theorize that it may be an effective therapy for these conditions, too.
+SCD is believed to balance your digestive tract, leading its proponents to theorize that it may be an effective therapy for these conditions, too.

 Eliminating these foods without replacing their key nutrients could result in poor diet quality and subsequent nutritional deficiencies.

-If you’re considering this diet, consult with your dietitian or another qualified health professional to make sure you’re meeting your needs.
+If you’re considering this diet, consult with a registered dietitian or qualified healthcare professional to make sure you’re meeting your nutritional needs.

-With current evidence, it remains unclear if the diet plays any role in IBD treatment — beyond a placebo effect (2).
+With current evidence, it remains unclear if the diet plays any role in IBD treatment.

-While dieting is a personal decision, you should discuss the SCD with a qualified health professional prior to making any major lifestyle changes.
+While dieting is a personal decision, you should discuss SCD with a qualified healthcare professional before making any major lifestyle changes.

 While some people may notice improvements in their IBD symptoms, very little research supports its effectiveness beyond a placebo effect.